 The cheapest rooms at Four Seasons Maui are the rooms with mountain views (which face the car park).
 These rooms are the same size and quality as the other rooms.
 It is the view that varies, and you pay more for a better view.
 We recommend booking a garden view room as these rooms tend to get more sun than the mountain view rooms.
 The Four Seasons’ rooms are larger and more glamorous than those at the Ritz-Carlton.

-At the Ritz-Carlton Maui the smallest room offering is 440 square feet of space compared to the 600 ft² offered by Four Seasons Maui.
-Obviously there are much larger rooms here too but they are more traditional in design than the Four Seasons and feel like a more standard hotel room.
+At the Ritz-Carlton Maui, the smallest room offering is 440 ft² of space compared to the 600 ft² offered by Four Seasons Maui.
+Obviously, there are much larger rooms here, too, but they are more traditional in design than the Four Seasons and feel like a more standard hotel room.

 The waterfall pool is a free-form lagoon-style pool that is located next to the fountain pool and draws its inspiration from the ponds of Maui.
 Two parts of the waterfall pool are linked together with a short slide.
 This pool mainly attracts families with younger children, and parents can relax in one of the cabanas while keeping an eye out for their kids.
 Food and drinks are also available poolside, both here and around the fountain pool.

 The fountain pool and waterfall pool can be very crowded during the school holidays, so for adults, there is a third pool area, the serenity pool.
 This pool is located one level above the other two pools at the resort’s southernmost edge and has two hot tubes and four bubble loungers on its side.
 The pool is an infinity pool offering panoramic views of the ocean and beach and plays underwater music.